 A Note from Eileen

 Operation Blankets of Love was created in January 2008.
 I was a former school teacher, a founder of a singing telegram balloon delivery business at 25 in New Jersey, as well as a fundraiser in the non-profit world for twenty years in Los Angeles.
-Some of the charities I worked for as an executive were the American Cancer Society, Anti-Defamation League, the largest human rights agency in the country and Magen David Adom, Israel's emergency and disaster relief/rescue services.
+Some of the charities I worked for as fundraiser were the American Cancer Society, Anti-Defamation League, the largest human rights agency in the country and Western Regional Director of Magen David Adom, Israel's emergency and disaster relief/rescue services.
 During my years of non-profit work, I raised millions of dollars for many non-profits causes helping people and won national awards.

 I like to think outside the box and use my entrepreneurial attitude and passion for animal welfare issues to help the animals that have no voice.